 Unfortunately, it can be difficult to identify the right defendant in a clinical negligence claim if your treatment was provided by several medical professionals in different places.
 In this case, you may be able to hold a number of different practitioners responsible.

-If your medical care was provided by a private practitioner, the claim will usually be made against the medical professional personally.
-Private medical professionals are under obligation to hold professional indemnity insurance in the event that a claim is made against them.
+If your medical care was provided by a private practitioner, the claim will be made against the medical professional personally.
+Private practices are under obligation to hold professional indemnity insurance in the event that a claim is made against them.